Hell is a Teenage Girl: Yellowjackets and the Monstrous Feminine

 In this context, whether or not the woods are literally haunted is beside the point.
-The kids are haunted by the plane crash and their abandonment and starvation in the woods, much as they are haunted by their own unruly adolescent bodies, explosive anger, insatiable appetites, and unrealized power.
+As kids, the girls are haunted by the plane crash and their abandonment and starvation in the woods, much as they are haunted by their own unruly adolescent bodies, explosive anger, insatiable appetites, and unrealized power.

-So, the final girls did whatever it took to survive, but then what?
+So, they did what it took to survive acute crisis, but then what?
 One of the intriguing questions implied by Yellowjackets is whether it is a privilege to claw your way to the final credits, all things considered.
 By following these characters into the sagginess of middle age, coping with ever-present reminders of their worst selves, we get to explore the slow motion horror of women’s dreams deferred.

 Reviews have talked at length about Alive and the Donner Party, and critics are enamored with young stars and the 90s soundtrack, but haven’t much engaged with how the creators say that “the show really comes down to asking who you are when you hit your 40s.”